Izzywa/Database/README.md

 ```
 python3 manage.py inspectdb > backend/models.py
 ```
-The above command `inspectdb` maps the database structure to the file `models.py` After some mofification on the Django Models, the application is now suited to query and modify the database.
+In the above command, `inspectdb` maps the database structure to the file `models.py`.
+After some mofification on the Django Models, the application is now suited to query and modify the database.

 However, the plan for proper migration for the application is to create a separate database and copy the data from the existing database.